• Skip to primary navigation

 Proofing is critical for getting the right texture and volume on your bread.
 Here are four reasons why it matters:

-• Even crumb when the bread is sliced.
-This refers to “the holes” you see once the bread is cut.
+- Develops an even crumb inside.
+“Crumb” refers to “the holes” you see once the bread is cut.
 There shouldn’t be any parts with big holes and others that look squished.
 It should have the same openness across the slice.

 What is underproofed?